pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 2. It will be probably used in locality-aware features in the future, such as follower-read.
 Follower-read is always used when TiDB wants to read the nearest replica to reduce multi-region latency.
 In some distributed databases, it’s implemented by labelling data nodes and selecting the nearest replica according to the labels.
 3. Local transactions need to know the binding relationship between Raft leader and region, which is also defined by placement rules.
 4. Once a rule is defined on a table, all the subsequent partitions added to the table should also inherit the rule.
 So the `ADD PARTITION` operation should query the rules on the table.
 The same is true for creating tables and indices.
-5. `SHOW PLACEMENT POLICY` statement should output the placement rules correctly.
+5. `SHOW PLACEMENT` statement should output the placement rules correctly.

 As placement rules will be queried in case 1, 2 and 3, low latency must be guaranteed.
 As discussed in section "Storing placement rules", placement rules are only persistent on PD.
 To lower the latency, the only way is caching the placement rules in TiDB.